Woozl/forum-frontend/README.md

 ![Voting on a post](screenshots/upvote.gif)

-Users can vote on a post through a GraphQL mutation which does the relevent authetication checks.
+Users can vote on a post through a GraphQL mutation which does the relevent authentication checks.
 If the user is not logged in, it redirects them to the login page.
 If all the checks pass, the vote is stored in a seperate table with foreign keys for both the user and post.
 An update is specified in `createUrqlClient.ts` on the `vote` mutation to rewrite the cache with the updated vote information.
 This means the user will immediately see the effect of their vote.

 On the front-end, Chakru UI `IconButtons` are configured to show loading spinners while the data is fetching, and then turn a solid color indicating the vote status.